RazrFalcon/tiny-skia/README.md

   It can be transformed, but this function consumes the object.
 - All geometry types are always valid and immutable.
   You cannot create a negative `Size`.
-  You cannot create a `Transform` with a zero scale.
   And so on.
 - All types that store `f32` guarantee that it is finite.